phuongpham011195/Optimizing-Online-Sports-Retail-Revenue/README.md

 ![My Remote Image]([https://www.dropbox.com/s/.../my-remote-image.jpg?dl=0](https://i.le360.ma/le360sport/sites/default/files/styles/img_742_454/public/assets/images/2022/08-reda/sport.jpg?itok=ZDMgFmoL))
 <h1 align="center"> Optimizing Online Sports Retail Revenue 🏂
+## 🎾 About the Project:
 In the `Optimizing Online Sports Retail Revenue` project, we'll dive into product data for an online sports clothing company with the final goal of developing recommendations for the company to maximize its revenue.
 We will deal with a wide variety of information kept in several tables.
 The information includes prices, discounts, revenue, ratings, reviews, product descriptions, and website traffic.
 We're going to answer questions like:
 - How do the price points of Nike and Adidas products differ?
 - Is there a difference in the amount of discount offered between the brands?
 - Is there any correlation between revenue and reviews?
 And if so, how strong is it?